-When Wallace was travelling in the Malay Archipelago from 1854 to 1862 he employed a number of assistants to collect animal specimens and help him with his day-to-day chores.
+When Wallace was travelling in the Malay Archipelago from 1854 to 1862 he employed a number of assistants to collect and prepare animal specimens and help him with his day-to-day chores.
 Most were only with him for short periods of time and they are therefore only briefly mentioned in his book The Malay Archipelago or in letters to his family.
 Charles Allen and Ali, however, were the two exceptions.
 They were with him for several years each and he wrote enough about them for us to know what they were like as people.
-I have often wondered what happened to them and their families.
-It is quite likely that Charles' descendents still live in Singapore and Ali's in Ternate and it would be fascinating to know whether stories about Wallace have been passed down through the generations!
+What follows are summaries of what is known about each.

-Charles traveled from Britain to the Malay Archipelago with Wallace in 1854 and in the early part of his trip, Wallace was not at all impressed by him, as can be seen in the following extracts from Wallace's letters to his family:-
+Charles travelled from Britain to the Malay Archipelago with Wallace in 1854, and during the early part of the trip Wallace was not at all impressed by him, as can be seen in the following extracts from Wallace's letters to his family:-

 "Charles gets on pretty well in health, and catches a few insects; but he is very untidy, as you may imagine by his clothes being all torn to pieces by the time we arrived here.
 He will no doubt improve and will soon be useful."
 [Letter to Wallace's mother from Singapore dated April 30th 1854]